mvolkmann/blog/src/smalltalk.md

 the first programming language to make OOP popular.

-Running Smalltalk programs requires two parts, a virtual machine (VM) and an image.
+Running Smalltalk programs requires two parts, a virtual machine (VM) and an image file.
 The VM is specific to the operating system being used.
 It reads and executes Smalltalk code found in an image file.